vishalchovatiya/CPP_Templates/How C++ object transform in executable program.md

   ~Bar(){cout<<"~Bar"<<endl;}
 };
 ```
-- Compiler augmented `Bar` constructor would be like
+- Compiler augmented `Bar` constructor would be look like:
 ```
 Bar::Bar()
 {